 - Work where assistance is reasonably available from another source, including large strata bodies or developers.

-- Projects that have already been completed, unless the works received pre-approval from Council's Heritage Officer that they could be considered for this funding.
+- Projects that have already been completed, unless the works received pre-approval from Council's Heritage Officer as urgent, and you were given written confirmation that they could still be considered for this funding.

 - Applications by anyone who has previously received support from Council that was not acquitted.